MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

   "team_offday"                Bool    Display the news ticker when your prefered team is on an offday "preferred_teams"            Bool    Include headlines from your list of preferred teams.
 Will only use the first 3 teams listed in your preferred teams
-  "mlb_news"                   Bool    Include MLB's frontpage news
+  "mlb_news"                   Bool    Include MLB's frontpage news "countdowns"                 Bool    Include various countdowns in the ticker.

 "standings":                           Options for displaying standings for a division "always_display"             Bool    Display standings for the provided preferred_divisions.